-If we do not continue to innovate and provide tools and services that are useful to users and advertisers, we may not remain competitive, and our revenue and results of operations could suffer.
+If we do not innovate and provide tools and services that are sufficiently useful to users and advertisers, we may not remain competitive, and our revenue and results of operations could suffer.

-Our success depends on continued innovation to provide features and services that make our websites and apps useful for users.
-In addition, our competitors are constantly innovating in online hotel-related services and features.
+Our competitors are constantly innovating in online accommodation-related services and features.
 As a result, we must continue to invest significant resources in research and development to continuously improve the speed, accuracy and comprehensiveness of our services.
-The emergence of alternative platforms and the emergence of niche competitors who may be able to optimize services or strategies such platforms have required, and will continue to require, new and costly investments in technology.
-We have invested, and in the future may invest, in new business strategies and services to maintain competitive.
-Some of the changes we are implementing may prioritize the quality of user experience over short-term monetization.
-These strategies and services may not succeed, and, even if successful, our revenue may not increase.
-In addition, we may fail to adopt and adapt to new technology, especially as Internet search, including through Google and Amazon, potentially moves from a text to voice interface over the coming years, or we may not be successful in developing technologies that operate effectively across multiple devices and platforms.
+The emergence of alternative platforms and niche competitors who may be able to optimize services or strategies have required, and will continue to require, new and costly investments in technology.
+We have invested, and in the future may invest, in new business strategies and services to attain competitiveness.
+Some of the changes we are implementing may require us to make investments into what we perceive as longer-term profitable returns at the expense of short-term profitability, and as a result, we may continue to prioritize the quality of user experience over short-term monetization.
+In the future, we may need to provide alternative hotel listing products, potentially including paid and non-paid placements, to ensure we have a competitive coverage of rates globally.
+These strategies and services may not succeed, and, even if successful, our revenue may not increase or we may not achieve the longer-term profitable returns that we expect.
+In addition, we may fail to adopt and adapt to new technology, especially as text-based Internet search, including through Google and Amazon, potentially moves to video and voice interfaces over the coming years, or we may not be successful in developing technologies that operate effectively across multiple devices and platforms.
 New developments in other areas could also make it easier for competitors to enter our markets due to lower up-front technology costs.
 If we are unable to continue offering innovative services or do not provide sufficiently comprehensive results for our users, we may be unable to attract additional users and advertisers or retain our current users and advertisers, which may have a material adverse effect on our business, results of operations, financial condition and prospects.